 At 67, your net income rate is 5.20% per annum.
 On an Insured Income Base of $123,000, your net Insured Income will be $6,396 per annum, paid into your bank account at a rate of $246 every fortnight, for the rest of your life.

 - Change your deferral period with little notice.

 - Invest additional sums at any time to top up your future income.

 - Withdraw all or part of your account balance without penalty.

 - Have your account balance paid to your estate if you pass away.

-How Deborah secured her future income
+Case Study: How Dave & Sharon secured their future income